A network of physical things that sense the environment and exchange data over a network, typically the internet.

 - 2010s onward:

-- Expansion of mobile communication networks
+- Mobile communication networks expanded.

-Related Concepts to IoT
+Related Concepts

 - Internet of Everything (IoE)

-connects people, data, processes, and things. - Machine-to-Machine (M2M) communication
+Connects people, data, processes, and things. - Machine-to-Machine (M2M) communication

-integrates IoT devices with web technologies. - Industry 4.0
+Integrates IoT devices with web technologies. - Industry 4.0

-smart manufacturing and industrial automation. - Industrial Internet of Things (IIoT)
+Smart manufacturing and industrial automation. - Industrial Internet of Things (IIoT)

 IoT applied in industrial systems. - Pervasive computing